This month features the Hong Kong Rugby Sevens, the territory's premier sporting event and mega-party.

 The Ching Ming Festival, on April 5, 2018 gives you a unique look into Hong Kong's ancient traditions, and soon thereafter in total contrast, the Hong Kong Electronics Fair is a window into Hong Kong's innovation powerhouse.

-In the cultural front, Hong Kong Art Week comes to a close and the Hong Kong Film Awards, the Oscars of Hong Kong, take place on
+In the cultural front, Hong Kong Art Week comes to a close, the Hong Kong Film Awards, the Oscars of Hong Kong, take place on April 15 and Cirque du Soleil Kooza opens April 19, 2018

 Also note that Easter holidays are public holidays observed in Hong Kong, this year will be from March 30 - April 2, 2018